zeeblaze/os3m-sheet/README.md

 ### LibreOffice Setup
 To install the extension:
-1. Download the os3msheet.oxt extension file files from installables folder or clone the repo.
+1. Download the os3msheet.oxt extension file from installables folder or clone the repo.
 2. Open LibreOffice.
 2. Go to **Tools** > **Extensions**.
 3. Click **Add**, locate and select the `os3msheet.oxt` file, and restart LibreOffice.